sass/sass/doc-src/SASS_REFERENCE.md

       * html & { height: 1px }
     }

+For historical reasons, mixin names (and all other Sass identifiers) can use hyphens and underscores interchangeably.
+For example, if you define a mixin called `add-column`, you can include it as `add_column`, and vice versa.

 ### Including a Mixin: `@include` {#including_a_mixin}

 Mixins are included in the document